The Rose & Crown, Woburn Sands? Aspley Guise?

 The only mention of Lot 13 in the Conditions of Sale was to indicate that the Title for the building started with an Indenture dated 1st November 1865.

-The fact that “near the Station” is used could be a red herring.
-I have seen houses as far from the Station as Aspley Heath described as such; it was just the savvy auctioneer’s sales technique to attract more interest from buyers and does not necessarily mean it was physically close to the Station, but “High Road” would seem to indicate it was in the High Street or Station Road, although “High Road” is used on the auction plan for West Hill.
+The fact that the description “near the Station” is used could be a red herring.
+I have seen houses as far from the Station as Aspley Heath described thus; it was just the savvy auctioneer’s sales technique to attract more interest from buyers and does not necessarily mean it was physically close to the Station, but “High Road” would seem to indicate it was in the High Street or Station Road, although “High Road” is used on the auction plan for West Hill.
 Another tantalising clue is a line on the cover of the programme reading “The Public Houses are situate in a first-rate locality for trade, being close to the New Market Place, now opened at Woburn Sands.”
 Where did they mean?

 Brown is a much harder name to research than Rollins.
 However, fitting the right timeframe almost exactly, on 3rd August 1873, both Humphrey James Brown (born 1st December 1870), and Harry Samuel Brown (no birthdate given) were christened at St Michael’s, the sons of Edward & Martha Brown of Woburn Sands.
 This Edward was described as a Labourer, but beerhouse keepers often had more than one job.
 An Edward Brown is recorded as a Dairyman in Woburn Sands trade directories from 1890-1910, before he died in 1911 aged 75.